um-grex/grex-docs/content/english/specific-soft/matlab.md

 {{< highlight bash >}}
 module load matlab
+# to run a script your_matlab_script.m in batch mode, use -batch with the name only, no extension:
-matlab -nodisplay -nojvm -nodesktop -nosplash -r your_matlab_script.m
+matlab -nodisplay -nojvm -nodesktop -nosplash -batch your_matlab_script
 {{< /highlight >}}

 However, each instance, GUI or command line, will consume a license unit.
 By submitting sufficiently many MATLAB jobs concurrently, there is a possibility to exhaust the entire University's license pool.
-Thus, in most cases, it might make sense to use compiled, standalone MATLAB code runners (MCRs) instead (please refer to the next section).
+Thus, in most cases, it might make sense to use compiled, standalone MATLAB code runners (MCRs) instead (please refer to the MCR section below).

 ### Using different BLAS/LAPACK in Matlab
 ---